simonstearn1/easy_gen/README.md

 # easy_gen : Simple generator to add various classes with barebones minitest to rails projects

-Save typing when generating service objects in a standard pattern.
+Save typing when generating certain classes in somewhat standard patterns.

 Add the following to the development group in your Gemfile: